Ladvien/ladvien.github.io/_posts/2019-01-19-deep-learning-natural-language-processing-toxic-comment-detector.md

 Oh!
 There's one more bit I'd like to go over, which most other articles have left out.
 Prediction.

+#### Code: Predictions
 I mean, training a CNN is fun and all, but how does one use it?

-#### Code: Predictions
+Essentially, it comes down to repeating the steps above, but with with less data.

 ```python
 def create_prediction(model, sequence, tokenizer, max_length, prediction_labels):